-Council may consider the creation of a municipal heritage advisory committee and heritage register to guide them in protect heritage properties and guide heritage conservation decisions.
+Council may consider the creation of a municipal heritage advisory committee and heritage register to protect heritage properties and guide heritage conservation decisions.

-Significant Presently, the Town does not contain a municipal heritage register with a list of listed or designated properties.
+Presently, the Town does not contain a municipal heritage register with a list of listed or designated properties.
 Should protected heritage properties be identified, which may contain built heritage and significant cultural heritage landscapes, they shall be conserved.